feup-infolab/node-b2share-v2/README.md

 This is a JavaScript wrapper for the EUDAT B2Share V2 API.

-Developed in the context of the [DataPublicatio@UPorto data pilot](https://eudat.eu/communities/eudat-as-a-long-term-repository-for-the-university-of-porto), it supports the [B2Share V2 API](https://trng-b2share.eudat.eu/help/api).
+Developed in the context of the [DataPublication@UPorto data pilot](https://eudat.eu/communities/eudat-as-a-long-term-repository-for-the-university-of-porto), it supports the [B2Share V2 API](https://trng-b2share.eudat.eu/help/api).

 # Usage